Priangshu-18/brand-page/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
-3. Keep all the images inside the public folder in the images section.
-4. Run `npm install` to install the necessary dependencies.
+3. Run `npm install` to install the necessary dependencies.
-5. Run `npm start` to start the development server.
+4. Run `npm start` to start the development server.
-6. Open your browser and visit `http://localhost:5173` to view the website.
+5. Open your browser and visit `http://localhost:5173` to view the website.

 ## Customization